 It is a western style building, but you’ll find many hidden Japanese decorations.
 (Taking photos inside the building is not allowed.
 Keep the memories in your heart!^^)

 You don’t need to apply beforehand when visiting the main building and the gardens surrounding it.
-In case of the Japanese Style Annex “Yushintei” you have to apply.
+However, in case of the Japanese Style Annex “Yushintei” you have to apply.
 It can only be visited with a booked tour.
-But it’s worth it!!
+But it’s definitely worth it!!

 The annex is a facility where foreign guests are welcomed in the Japanese style of hospitality.
 Here, you can see colorful Nishikigoi, a tea room and a stone garden.